What’s in this Quick Start?

 - You have a basic understanding of semantic models and Malloy, the language Credible is built on.
 View Malloy Docs →

-Credibleand install the extension — select Auto Update when prompted - Also install the Malloy extension (make sure you install the release version, not pre-release)
+Cmd+Shift+X), search forCredible, and install the extension — select Auto Update when prompted - Open the Explorer (

 Panel controls